dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 temporary one (especially e.g. **EINTR**), **notcurses_get** probably cannot be usefully called forthwith.
 On a timeout, 0 is returned.
 Otherwise, the UCS-32 value of a Unicode codepoint, or a synthesized event, is returned.

+If an error is encountered before **notcurses_getvec** has read any input, it will return -1.
+If it times out before reading any input, it will return
+0. Otherwise, it returns the number of **ncinput** objects written back.

 **notcurses_mouse_enable** returns 0 on success, and non-zero on failure, as does **notcurses_mouse_disable**.